samlinux/hlf-c01/src/ch01-01-01-installing-fabric.md

 After finishing these steps you will have a ready HLF installation and a running test-network.

 ### System update
-The following steps are required to prepare your ubuntu system for the HLF installation process.
+The following steps are required to prepare your Ubuntu 20.04 system for the HLF installation process.
 Let's discuss the steps in detail.

 First, we do a system update.
-Open a terminal and make sure you are working as root user.
+Open a terminal window and make sure you are working as root user.
+Copy and paste the command below into the terminal to update the system.
+A system restart may be required.

 ```bash
 # update the OS
 apt update && apt upgrade
 ```

 Second, we install some helper tools.
-The tools are tree, jq, gcc and make.
+The tools are **tree, jq, gcc and make**.

 The bash **tree** command is used to display the contents of any desired directory of your computer system in the form of a tree structure.
 This is helpful to inspect the content of a folder.